mullaa/kaggle-/README.md

   -Report their findings and we all determine the pros and cons of each classification method.

-  -We all agree on a dataset and start to really work on optimizing the classification.
+  -We all agree on a classification method and start to really work on optimizing the classification.

   -After picking a classification method, we begin optimization on a small training set and test set classification.
 The reason why we try small data sets first is because images have many pixels.
 This in turn increases the processing time.